UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 is best viewed on GitHub.

 ![Change Output to gfm](Images/change_yaml_header.png){width= 55%
-.border fig-alt=“Cropped screenshot of top left corner of RStudio screen.
-The YAML header has the correct ‘Chapter 1’ title but the output format has been changed to ‘format: gfm’.”}
+.border} fig-alt=“Cropped screenshot of top left corner of RStudio screen.
+The YAML header has the correct ‘Chapter 1’ title but the output format has been changed to ‘format: gfm’.”

 5. Install Packages and Enable Reproducibility